HiroIshikawa/speech2craft/docs/final.md

 ### Speech Recognition
 As it stands, speech recognition takes user’s voice input and convert that to text.
 The problem we tend to face is the inaccuracy of its recognition.
 The more complex the speech inputs, it gets harder to be recognized accordingly.
 The other factor would be the duration that the speech recognition finish the process.
 The relation between the accuracy and duration is trade-off.
 Usually, the more accuracy you aim at, the more duration you need to process.

 Since the quality of this application weigh more onto the text parser part, we have not conducted intensive evaluation for this part.
-But, from the preliminary research, we could know that the most promising result can be attained by using Google Speech Recognition API under the assumption that user has an internet connection.
+But, from the preliminary research, we could know that the most promising results can be attained by using Google Speech Recognition API under the assumption that user has an internet connection.

 ### Text Parser